lorek/MC_test1/README.md

 conda activate MonteCarlo_book
 ```

+If you experience missing packages, layout issues, or unexpected errors,
+we recommend using the full environment file for complete reproducibility:

+> ⚠️  If you experience missing packages, layout issues, or unexpected errors,
-Or to use the full version for maximum compatibility:
+> we recommend using the full environment file for complete reproducibility:

 ```bash
 conda env create -f environment_full.yml conda activate MonteCarlo_book
 ```

-> ⚠️ In rare cases, when you experience missing packages, layout issues, or unexpected errors,
-> we recommend using `environment_full.yml` to ensure complete reproducibility across systems.

 ### 2. Using pip